The big letter C is located on the eastern edge of Riverside, above the UCR campus, on the slopes of Box Springs

 Years ago, the hike up to the big letter C used to be an enjoyable nature experience.
 Expansive views, beautiful rock formations, a variety of local plants (flowers in the spring), and wildlife: rabbits, coyotes, lizards and snakes.
 With some luck, you could catch a glimpse of a deer or a bobcat.

 Not anymore.
-The trail has been thoroughly vandalized by UCR students.
+The trail has now been thoroughly vandalized.
 The abundance of Greek letters and other campus-related signs leaves little doubt as to who's mostly responsible for the graffiti.
 See below (click on images to enlarge).

 What used to be beautiful rocks.

 Other assorted vandals.

 An easy way to tell that the quarter has started.

 We're number 1.

 To the dumbasses that do this: